ppv-1/heap-2024-frontend/README.md

   <ul>
     <li>Resolve/Reject Feedback</li>
     <ul>
         <li>Resolve: Feedback made was valid.
-Complainee's complaint count would increase.
+Complainee's complaint count will increase.
 Once a user's complaint count exceeds 3, the user's account will be locked.</li>
         <li>Reject: Feedback made was invalid.
 Complainee's complaint count would not be affected.</li>
     </ul>
     <li>Delete Feedback</li>